ednurse/qlc-rest/README.md

 would start the function with the ID 22.

-If you would like to set the status of multiple functions in one call, you can make a PUT call to
+If you would like to set the status of multiple functions in one go, you can make a PUT call to

 ```
 http://localhost/functions/status